jxx-project/Polymorphic/README.md

 Test suites are not based on any particular framework.
 With test cases being self contained it is amazing how far you can get with template templates, a plain `std::list<TestCase>`, initializer lists and lambda expressions.

-On the the other hand, using test suite templates nicely solved the "test the tester" dilemma.
+On the the other hand, using test suite templates nicely solved the "test-the-tester" challenge.
 Running tests first against the delegates, i.e. the C++ standard library implementations, helped developing and verifying test suites.
-Finally the results are pointed to the decorators to verify these.
+Finally, these were redirected to verify decorators are providing the same APIs as delegates do.

 ## How to use

 Polymorphic decorators are a headers-only library.
 You may just copy the `include/Polymorphic` directory into a location found by your build system.

-CMakeLists.txt files are only required to build and run the test suites.
+CMake is required to install headers in a location along with CMake export files (recommended), and to build and run the test suites.

-**Note:** Whth Visual Studio 2013 please use the [Visual C++ Compiler November 2013 CTP](https://www.microsoft.com/en-us/download/details.aspx?id=41151) tool chain in order to get support for `noexcept`.
+**Note:** With Visual Studio 2013 please use the [Visual C++ Compiler November 2013 CTP](https://www.microsoft.com/en-us/download/details.aspx?id=41151) tool chain in order to get support for `noexcept`.

 ### Linux

 ```
-./configure
+./configure [--prefix=/path/to/Polymorphic]
 make
+make check
-make test
+make install
 ```

+The default installation prefix is `/usr/local`.
+The step `make check`, building and running test suites, is optional.

 ### Windows

 ```
 mkdir build
 cd build
-cmake ..
+cmake .. -DCMAKE_INSTALL_PREFIX=C:/path/to/Polymorphic
 ```

-will create a Visual Studio solution building the test executables.
+There is no default for `CMAKE_INSTALL_PREFIX` on Windows.
+Commands above will create a Visual Studio solution with an INSTALL and a RUN_TESTS project.

 ## License